YangletLiu/Tensor_Layer_for_Deep_Neural_Network_Compression/README.md

 *Notes: applies CP to convlayers.*

 Garipov, T., Podoprikhin, D., Novikov, A. and Vetrov, D., 2016.
-Ultimate tensorization: compressing convolutional and FC layers alike. arXiv, pp.arXiv-1611.
+Ultimate tensorization: compressing convolutional and FC layers alike.
+NIPS 2016 workshop: Learning with Tensors: Why Now and How?

 *Notes: applies TT to both conv and FC layers*